Domestic Violence Statistics: A Comprehensive Investigation

 - How to take responsibility for our own decisions and not take the blame for someone else’s

 If you have experienced domestic violence or have been recently charged with domestic violence, speak with a domestic violence attorney near you or with one of our Boulder domestic violence lawyers.
-Dolan + Zimmerman LLP is a team of local criminal defense lawyers in Boulder, Co. that draws on our years of experience to offer a client focused approach to legal representation.
+Dolan + Zimmerman LLP is a team of local defense attorneys that draws on our years of experience to offer a client-focused approach to legal representation.
 To schedule a time to discuss your case, please call our office at 303-593-1874 or complete the online contact form.

 Call: 1-800-799-7233 (SAFE)